svk27/PHP-MySQL-Session-Handler/README.md

 Install composer if you haven't already ([Linux instructions](http://blog.programster.org/ubuntu-install-composer)).

-Navigate to your project's directory (where your `composer.json` file will be or is maintained), and run the following command:
+Navigate to your project's directory and run the following command:

 ```bash
 composer require "programster/mysql-session-handler"